uojiaku/disaster-recovery/README.md

     ```oc get pods -n openshift-etcd```

 #### III.
-If there are no etcd certificates for the master host or they are no longer.
+If there are no etcd certificates for the master host or they are no longer valid, then generate etcd certs and add the member to the etcd cluster.

+Prerequisites:

+- Access to cluster as a user with the ```cluster-admin``` role.

+- SSH access to new master host to add to the etcd cluster.

+- SSH access to one of the healthy master hosts.

+- IP address of one of the healthy master hosts.

+Procedure:

 ## Recovering from lost master host